 - 3 tablespoons plus 2 teaspoons honey

-- 4 tablespoons unsalted butter, melted, plus more for bowl and pans
+- 4 tablespoons unsalted butter, melted, plus more for bowl, pans, and brushing

 - 1 cup rye flour